 Ability to Work Well in a Team – Caring for patients is a team effort.
 All the people you see working in a medical setting are contributing to the care of every patient.
 It is crucial that you are able to work well with others, which means getting along even if you are in a bad mood, listening and communicating, and taking instruction.

+Did learning about a medical assistant’s duties and chart prep interest you?
 A medical assistant career could be waiting just around the corner for you.
 If you are excited about working with patients, about caring for people, and about learning clinical skills, you are ready to start working toward this exciting career.
 Enrolling in and earning your diploma from Hunter Business School’s Medical Assistant program is just the beginning.

 From getting your education and training, you will move on to become a professional in the medical field with medical assistant duties and responsibilities to manage every day on the job.
 To get the job you’ve always wanted, know what will be expected of you, and know what employers are looking for.
 With this knowledge and tips for how to do this important job well, you will be on your way to becoming a medical assistant!